multi-io/kubermatic-old/docs/proposals/kubermatic-installer.md

 * Graphical Editor can set up basic settings
 * Installer can install kubernetes on already provisioned machines
 * Installer can install kubermatic charts from a specified fs path
+* No offline mode: systems which should to be used with kubermatic need internet access.